Find Affordable College Courses

 $8,715 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Southeast Missouri State University.
-The school came in at #2 on this year’s Best Value Communication & Journalism Schools in Missouri list.
-Southeast Missouri State University is a moderately-sized public school located in the small city of Cape Girardeau.
+You’ll be in good company if you decide to attend Southeast Missouri State University.
+It ranked #2 on our 2023 Best Value Communication & Journalism Schools in Missouri list.
+Southeast Missouri State University is a moderately-sized public school located in the city of Cape Girardeau.

-In-state tuition fees for undergraduate students at Southeast Missouri State University are $8,715 per year.
+Southeast Missouri State University undergraduate students pay an average of $8,715 in in-state tuition and fees each year.
 The average amount in student loans that communication and journalism majors at Southeast Missouri State University take out is $24,460.
 This translates to an average monthly loan payment of $154, based on a 10-year repayment plan.

 Read full report on Communication & Journalism at Southeast Missouri State University